Bluehost vs SiteGround for WordPress 2026: Which Host Actually Wins?

 Bluehost Overview

-Bluehost has been around since 2003, and at this point it's probably the most recognizable name in entry-level WordPress hosting.
-It's owned by Newfold Digital (which also owns HostGator and several other budget hosts), and that corporate umbrella is both its strength and its weakness.
-Fun fact: Newfold Digital controls something like 6–7 major hosting brands — which tells you a lot about the economies-of-scale strategy they're running.
+Bluehost has been around since 2003, making it the most recognizable name in entry-level WordPress hosting.
+It's owned by Newfold Digital, which also runs HostGator and several other budget hosts — that corporate umbrella is both a strength and a weakness.
+Newfold Digital controls something like 6–7 major hosting brands, which tells you everything about their economies-of-scale strategy.

 Key Features

-The Basic plan starts at around $2.95/month introductory pricing and includes one website, 10 GB SSD storage, a free domain for one year, and a free SSL certificate.
-That's a genuinely good deal — for the first term.
-The one-click WordPress installer is dead simple, and the dashboard (custom-built, not standard cPanel anymore as of recent years) is clean enough for non-technical users.
+The Basic plan starts at around $2.95/month intro pricing and covers one website, 10 GB SSD storage, a free domain for one year, and free SSL.
+That's genuinely solid for the price — at least during the first term.
+The one-click WordPress installer is dead simple, and the dashboard (custom-built now, not the standard cPanel anymore) works well for beginners.

-Higher tiers unlock features like unlimited websites, more storage, domain privacy, and Codeguard backups.
-The Choice Plus plan (~$5.45/month intro) is their most popular and includes automated backups and domain privacy.
-The Pro plan adds a dedicated IP and optimized CPU resources.
+Upgrade to higher tiers and you unlock unlimited websites, more storage, domain privacy, and Codeguard backups.
+The Choice Plus plan (~$5.45/month intro) is their most popular option since it adds automated backups and domain privacy.
+The Pro plan throws in a dedicated IP and optimized CPU.

-Bluehost also has a proper WooCommerce hosting product, which bundles a few useful commerce-specific extras — payment gateway integrations, Jetpack CRM, that kind of thing.
-It's not radically different from their standard WordPress plans, but it's a reasonable package for simple stores.
+They also offer a dedicated WooCommerce hosting product that bundles some commerce-specific features — payment gateway integrations, Jetpack CRM, and the like.
+It's not radically different from their standard plans, but it's a reasonable package for simple stores.

-Honestly, I think Bluehost is a bit overrated at this point.
-Its performance was noticeably stronger before the Newfold acquisition pushed it more aggressively toward shared hosting cost-cutting.
-It's not bad — but it's no longer the standout it once was, and a lot of people still recommend it on reputation alone.
+I'll be honest though: Bluehost is a bit overrated these days.
+Performance was noticeably stronger before the Newfold acquisition pushed things aggressively toward shared hosting cost-cutting.
+It's not bad — but it's no longer the standout it used to be.
+A lot of people still recommend it on name recognition alone.

 Best For